Panthers waiting to see if Barkov will be available for Game 3 against Lightning on Saturday - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “He hasn’t been ruled out yet and he hasn’t been cleared,” Maurice said when asked if he had an update on Barkov’s status.

 Barkov remained down on one knee briefly after the hit, then skated off and went to the Panthers’ locker room.
 He did not return.
-Hagel drew a 5-minute major for interference on the play and was scheduled for a call Friday afternoon with the NHL’s department of player safety, which could impose further sanctions.
+Hagel drew a 5-minute major for interference on the play and had a call Friday afternoon with the NHL’s department of player safety, which decided on the one-game suspension.

+Maurice indicated that he did not expect the Panthers’ approach in Game 3 to be retaliatory in response to the hit.

+“We made a pretty significant shift in how we approach games halfway through last year to become a very disciplined team and we can’t lose that,” Maurice said.
+“At the same time, we’ll play as hard as we possibly can and we have a style of play that we want to adhere to.”

 Barkov has played in all 73 of Florida’s playoff games since he joined the club.
 He is Florida’s all-time leader in playoff appearances, assists (43), points (62) and is tied for third in goals (19).